Bill

 Bill Summary

-An Act relating to public finance; enacting the Oklahoma Common Cents Act; providing for system of rounding with respect to certain cash payments; prescribing method for rounding; providing for exclusion of certain transactions; providing for payment of certain shortages; authorizing certain actions by political subdivisions; providing for noncodification; providing for codification; and providing an effective date.
+An Act relating to public finance; enacting the Oklahoma Common Cents Act; providing for system of rounding with respect to certain cash payments; prescribing method for rounding; providing for permissive computations; prescribing date for mandatory computations; providing for exclusion of certain transactions; providing for payment of certain shortages; authorizing certain actions by political subdivisions; requiring entities of this state and certain entities to round the price of certain transactions paid with cash; prescribing procedure for rounding; providing for exclusion of certain transactions; providing for noncodification; providing for codification; and providing an effective date.
+SUBJECT: Public finance

 AI Summary